drajashe/Internship/README.md

 Installing packages¶
 Now that you’re in your virtual environment you can install packages.
 Let’s install the excellent Requests library from the Python Package Index (PyPI):
     pip install requests
+    pip install -r requirements.txt

+## How to use
+Once you successfully have all the prerequisites ready and set up the Python environment, you can scrape the Redfin data based on your needs.
+In the following I will demonstrate redfin-scraper usage by scraping a small city called Belmont (https://www.redfin.com/city/1362/CA/Belmont).